CIB/logb/explanation.md

 ## Pattern Constraints

 Patterns can place constraints on their variables.
-For instance, in a pattern `GreaterOrEqual(%A, 10)`, you might want to specify that the replacement for `%A` must be in the set of positive integer.
-This is actually similar to one of our earlier examples.
+For instance, in a pattern `GreaterOrEqual(%A, 10)`, you might want to specify that the replacement for `%A` must be in the set of positive integers.

     positivePattern(%X) := GreaterOrEqual(%X, 0) WHERE IsElement(%X, PosIntegers)

+The first part of the pattern should be familiar.
+It's a simple pattern with the variable `%X`.
 The additional `WHERE` clause specifies that `%X` can only be substituted with something that matches the clause.
 For instance, `%X = 10` is possible, as `10` is a positive integer.
 However, `%X = "foo"` is not possible.
 If we compare this to our previous "function analogy", we now have a *partial function*: Some combinations of variable replacements, those that don't match the constraints, just aren't mapped by our pattern.

 ## Querying

 Since a pattern describes a whole set of entities, we can use it to *query* for *matching* entities.
 The simplest way to do so is to take a list of entities, and one by one check for each entity in the list whether it matches the pattern.
-More elaborate methods will be discussed later, when we talk about `generators`.
+For example, we have the following set of statements:

+ISGREATER(5, 2)
+ISGREATER(4, 2)
+ISGREATER(3, 2)

+Now we'd like to know a number smaller than 3.
+To do this, we simply create a pattern: `QUERY(%X) := ISGREATER(3, %X)`.
+For any entity that we can substitute for `%X` and receive an existing(true) statement, we know that entity is smaller than 3.
+If we insert `QUERY(%X = 2)`, we get `ISGREATER(3, 2)`, which is indeed a valid statement.
+Thus, `%X = 2` is the result of our query, and we can transfer this back into our natural language: "2 is smaller than 3".

 ## Pattern Matching